The Ruy Lopez: Complete Guide for Club Players (1200-2000)

 - Zaitsev (...Re8+...Bf8): another Karpov-era Black setup with long-term pressure.

-Berlin Defense (3...Nf6): The "Berlin Wall"
+Berlin Defence (3...Nf6): The "Berlin Wall"

 Main line: 4.O-O Nxe4 5.d4 Nd6 6.Bxc6 dxc6 7.dxe5 Nf5 8.Qxd8+ Kxd8 and Black has traded queens early.
 White aims for activity and endgame technique; Black relies on the bishop pair and structural solidity.
+Kramnik's use of the Berlin Defence to hold the 2000 Classical World Championship against Kasparov is widely credited with reviving the line at the top level.

 Exchange Variation (4.Bxc6 after 3...a6)